 Abstract

-For a long time, colorectal cancer (CRC) has been ranking among the top cancer-related mortality rates, threatening human health.
+For a long time, colorectal cancer (CRC) has been ranked among the top cancer-related mortality rates, threatening human health.
 As a significant post-translational modification, O-GlcNAcylation plays an essential role in complex life activities.
 Related studies have found that the occurrence, development, and metastasis of CRC are all related to abnormal O-GlcNAcylation and participate in many critical biological processes, such as gene transcription, signal transduction, cell growth, and differentiation.
 Recently, nucleotide sugar analogs, tumor-specific carbohydrate vaccine, SIRT1 longevity gene, dendritic cells as targets, and NOTCH gene have become effective methods to induce antitumor therapy.
-Not long ago, CHK1 and CHK2 were used as therapeutic targets for CRC, but there are still many problems to be solved.
+Not long ago, checkpoint kinase 1 and checkpoint kinase 2 were used as therapeutic targets for CRC, but there are still many problems to be solved.
 With an in-depth study of protein chip, mass spectrometry, chromatography, and other technologies, O-GlcNAcylation research will accelerate rapidly, which may provide new ideas for the research and development of antitumor drugs and the discovery of new CRC diagnostic markers.

 Key Words: Colorectal cancer; O-GlcNAcylation; Antitumor therapy; CHK1 and CHK2; Chip; Diagnostic markers